Dallas Art Fair: Booth A5

 Pauline Boty was was born in South London, and embarked on her artistic journey with a scholarship to Wimbledon School of Art in 1954.
 In 1958, she continued her studies at the Royal College of Art.
 Boty’s diverse body of work, encompassing paintings, collages, and stained glass, often depicted individuals she deeply admired, celebrated her unapologetic femininity, and explored themes of female sexuality.
 As her career progressed, her paintings began to incorporate more overt or implicit critiques of the male-dominated societal norms she confronted, thus shedding light on the inequalities of the “man’s world” in which she navigated.
 Boty’s artwork is held in the collections of: The National Portrait Gallery, London; Tate Britain, London; Wolverhampton Art Gallery, Wolverhampton; Stained Glass Museum, Ely; Pallant House Gallery, Chichester; Muzeum Sztuki Łódź, Portugal; Museu Coleção Berardo, Lisboa; Smithsonian American Art Museum, Washington.

-• Pauline Boty’s Untitled (Red Yellow Blue Abstract) (1961) is one of only four abstract paintings the charismatic artist made in a career that was tragically cut short.
+• Pauline Boty’s Untitled (Red Yellow Blue Abstract) (1961) is one of only four abstract paintings the charismatic artist made in a career that was tragically cut short At the age of 28.
 The work captures the dynamism of the Swinging Sixties through its bold colour interplay and shows a dialogue with the work of friends and peers such as David Hockney and Derek Boshier.
 Complementing this is Boty’s rarely exhibited portrait of mafia boss Big Jim Colosimo (c.1963), rendered in her signature photorealistic black-and-white style and framed within a playful fairground-inspired border.

 • Harold Cohen, 1928 – 2016